tirtho/docker-python-aml/README.md

 The _ **requirements.txt** _ contains the list of python packages we plan to put in the docker image.

-The _ **Dockerfile** _ file contains information on how to build the docker image.
+The [Dockerfile][Dockerfile] file contains information on how to build the docker image.
 We will create a docker image that includes Conda version 4.9.2 with Python 3.8.5.final.0 from the _ **continuumio/miniconda3** _base image.

 The _ **testPythonModulesNeeded.py** _ contains small piece of code to test if the image has all the packages you added in your above _ **requirements.txt** _file.